Journeyman Electrician Exam

 Q10.If a multiconductor cable (like a fiber optic cable or tray cable) is installed in a conduit, how is its fill calculated?

-A.Using the sum of the individual wiresB.Using the cross-sectional area of the entire cable assemblyC.It is treated as one conductor (53% fill allowed)D.It is exempt from fill rulesB.
-Using the cross-sectional area of the entire cable assemblyExplanation: Chapter 9 Note 9 states that a multiconductor cable, optical fiber cable, or flexible cord shall be treated as a single conductor for calculating percentage fill area (so you use the area of the whole cable assembly).
-Wait, Note 9 says 'treated as a single conductor for calculating percentage fill area'.
-This implies using the actual area of the cable against the 53% limit (if 1 cable) or accumulating area against 40% (if multiple).
-Correct: Use area of assembly.
+A.Using the sum of the individual wiresB.Using the cross-sectional area of the entire cable assemblyC.It is treated as one conductor (53% fill allowed)D.It is exempt from fill rules✓B. Using the cross-sectional area of the entire cable assemblyExplanation: NEC Chapter 9, Note 9 states that a multiconductor cable, optical fiber cable, or flexible cord shall be treated as a single conductor when calculating conduit fill percentage.
+The cross-sectional area of the entire cable assembly is used as the area for that single entry in the fill calculation, compared against the applicable fill percentage from Table 1.

 Q11.For the purpose of conduit fill, Compact Stranded conductors: